Michael Nesmith: Music career

-After Nesmith’s tour of duty in the Air Force, his mother and stepfather gave him a guitar for Christmas.
+After Nesmith's tour of duty in the Air Force, his mother and stepfather gave him a guitar for Christmas.
 Learning as he went, he played solo and in a series of working bands, performing folk, country, and occasionally rock and roll.
 He enrolled in San Antonio College, where he met John London and began a musical collaboration.
 They won the first San Antonio College talent award, performing a mixture of standard folk songs and a few of Nesmith's original songs.
-Nesmith began to write more songs and poetry, then he moved to Los Angeles and began singing in folk clubs around the city.
+Nesmith began to write more songs and poetry, then moved to Los Angeles and began singing in folk clubs around the city.
 He served as the "Hootmaster" for the Monday night hootenanny at The Troubadour, a West Hollywood nightclub that featured new artists.

 Randy Sparks from the New Christy Minstrels offered Nesmith a publishing deal for his songs.
 Nesmith began his recording career in 1963 by releasing a single on the Highness label.
-He followed this in 1965 with a one-off single released on Edan Records followed by two more recorded singles; one was titled "The New Recruit" under the name "Michael Blessing", released on Colpix Records, coincidentally also the label of Davy Jones, though they did not meet until the Monkees formed.
+He followed this in 1965 with a one-off single released on Edan Records followed by two more recorded singles; one was titled "The New Recruit" under the name "Michael Blessing", released on Colpix Records—coincidentally this was also the label of Davy Jones, though the two men did not meet until the Monkees were formed.

 Barry Freedman told him about upcoming auditions for a new TV series called The Monkees.
-In October 1965, Nesmith landed the role as the wool hat-wearing guitar player "Mike" in the show, which required real-life musical talent for writing, instrument playing, singing, and performing in live concerts as part of the Monkees band.
+In October 1965, Nesmith's confident, carefree and laid-back manner impressed the producers and he landed the role as the wool-hat-wearing guitar player "Mike" in the show, which required real-life musical talent for writing, instrument playing, singing, and performing in live concerts as part of the Monkees band.

-Nesmith's "Mary, Mary" was recorded by the Paul Butterfield Blues Band, The Monkees themselves on their second LP in 1967, and then reworked by rap group Run DMC in the mid 1980s.
-His "Different Drum" and "Some of Shelly's Blues" were later recorded by Linda Ronstadt and the Stone Poneys in 1967 and 1968, respectively.
+Nesmith's "Mary, Mary" was recorded by the Paul Butterfield Blues Band, then by the Monkees themselves on their second LP in 1967, and subsequently reworked by rap group Run DMC in the mid-1980s.
+His "Different Drum" and "Some of Shelly's Blues" were later recorded by Linda Ronstadt and the Stone Poneys, in 1967 and 1968 respectively.
 "Pretty Little Princess", written in 1965, was recorded by Frankie Laine and released as a single in 1968 on ABC Records.
 Later, "Some of Shelly's Blues" and "Propinquity (I've Just Begun to Care)" were made popular by the Nitty Gritty Dirt Band on their 1970 album Uncle Charlie & His Dog Teddy.